 The more you know about your condition, the less daunting your treatment becomes.
 Learn about the causes, treatments, tests, and impacts of epilepsy so you can make the most informed choices for your life.
 When you visit your doctor, ask for information on your medication’s known side effects, your specific seizure type, and self-management techniques the doctor can suggest.

-Don’t try it alone.
+You are not alone.
 Come and see us at Epilepsy Toronto.
-We have outings, meetings, recreational activities, and we have support groups for young mothers, partners of people with epilepsy, and professionals with eplepsy.
+We have outings, meetings, recreational activities, and we have a number of support groups that you are welcome to attend.
 Come and find someone who knows exactly what you are going through.
 You are all welcome and there are no fees involved.

 - Contact Epilepsy Toronto for e-bulletins and updates from our counsellors so you are sure to receive up-to-date information on a routine basis.

 - Visit our events page to find workshops, programs and events that you can join.

 - Our website also includes a variety of videos about epilepsy and first hand stories from others who have seizures.